1) What are Shipping API Integrations and Tracking

 An API (application programming interface) is a software intermediary, essentially acting as a bridge between two programs.
-These pieces of programming code can be found in nearly every single online platform that is currently in operation.
-In fact, you can thank API integrations for the chat features on various social media platforms and for updates you receive from weather apps and news apps.
+These pieces of programming code can be found in nearly every online platform currently in operation.
+You can thank API integrations for the chat features on various social media platforms and for updates you receive from weather and news apps.

 Each API integration stores the data of its corresponding platform and uses that data to enable actions between the integrated platforms.
 So with the advent of online shopping, it should come as no surprise to us that the shipping industry also incorporated the use of API integrations to ensure smooth functionality.

-What are API Integrations for eCommerce Shipping and How Does It Work?
+2) What are API Integrations for eCommerce Shipping and How Do They Work?

-The logistics industry has been around since the 1980s when retailers first began to rely on distribution centres to fulfill deliveries.
+The logistics industry has been around since the 1980s when retailers began relying on distribution centers to fulfill deliveries.
 After the 1990s, which brought globalization into the picture, and the 2000s, which brought the eCommerce market to India, shipping companies had to up their game.

 With over 100 million online shoppers spanning the country, the old-fashioned solutions just won’t cover it.
-Using API integrations, shipping companies found a more effective way to optimise their shipping solutions to keep up with the needs of their 21st-century customers which consists of a long list of ecommerce businesses.
+Using API integrations, shipping companies found a more effective way to optimize their shipping solutions to keep up with the needs of their 21st-century customers, which consists of a long list of ecommerce businesses.
 There are 4 major areas where API integration impacts eCommerce shipping.

-Nearly everyone shops online now, whether they're purchasing groceries, clothing, furniture or niche items.
-The first thing that every customer checks before making a purchase is when their order will potentially be delivered.
+Nearly everyone shops online now, whether they're purchasing groceries, clothing, furniture, or niche items.
+The first thing every customer checks before making a purchase is when their order will be delivered.
 So if you really want to keep customers happy, it's important to provide them with an accurate date (as much as possible).
 This is the first place we see Shipping API integrations at work.

-After a customer specifies their delivery location, a Shipping API processes this information and reviews the previous performance of shipping partners to determine approximately how long delivery to that location will take.
+After a customer specifies their delivery location, a Shipping API processes this information and reviews shipping partners' previous performance to determine how long delivery to that location will take.
 The same API then displays the calculated EDD (Estimated Delivery Date) on the product page of the ecommerce website being viewed by the customer.
-This can greatly influence the customer’s decision to make a purchase.
+This can significantly influence the customer’s decision to make a purchase.

-The standing assumption is that a shipping company’s only job is to ship an order, sending it to its destination via air, road or sea.
-However, ensuring order is shipped smoothly and with minimal difficulties requires much preparation prior to actual transportation.
-The order first has to go through the process of manifestation with the shipping partner.
+The standing assumption is that a shipping company’s only job is to send an order to its destination via air, road, or sea.
+However, ensuring the order is shipped smoothly and with minimal difficulties requires much preparation before actual transportation.
+The order must first go through the manifestation process with the shipping partner.

-This involves numerous steps, starting with creation of the order on the shipping partners platform, followed by the generation of the AWB (airway bill) and the AWB number (for tracking the order), then printing of the shipping label and finally assigning the order for pickup and delivery.
+This involves numerous steps, starting with the creation of the order on the shipping partner's platform, followed by the generation of the AWB (airway bill) and the AWB number (for tracking the order), then printing the shipping label, and finally, assigning the order for pickup and delivery.
 These steps are each carried out by different API integrations.

-Streamlining the process of cancelling orders can go a long way in reducing overall losses.
-This is because delayed responses to cancelled orders can result in the shipment getting delayed, stuck or lost during its return journey.
-Cancellation API integrations use the details of the cancelled order to create it on the shipping partners platform.
+Streamlining the process of canceling orders can go a long way in reducing overall losses.
+This is because delayed responses to canceled orders can result in the shipment getting delayed, stuck, or lost during its return journey.
+Cancellation API integrations use the details of the canceled order to create it on the shipping partner's platform.

-Tracking is one of the most important factors influencing a customer’s overall delivery experience.
-When an order is in-transit, endless possibilities may occur that could potentially delay the order’s delivery, or result in the shipment getting lost or damaged.
-Giving customers the ability to track orders on a regular basis can help ease customer anxiety while waiting for an order to be delivered.
+Tracking is one of the most important factors influencing a customer’s delivery experience.
+When an order is in transit, endless possibilities may occur that could delay the delivery or result in the shipment getting lost or damaged.
+Giving customers the ability to track orders regularly can help ease customer anxiety while waiting for an order to be delivered.

 Order tracking is just as effective a tool to comfort customers even if the order delivery is not delayed or stuck.
 Sending customers tracking information and notifying them every time a new delivery milestone has been crossed during their order's journey to them.

-How Did Tracking API Integrations Work in eCommerce Shipping?
+3) How Do Tracking API Integrations Work in eCommerce Shipping?

 Out of the four major functions performed by Shipping API integrations, we’ve established that tracking is one of the most vital.
-Providing real-time tracking updates to customers can not only ease them of anxiety and potential buyer’s remorse, but these updates can also work actively to improve your customer’s overall delivery experience.
+Providing real-time tracking updates to customers can ease their anxiety and potential buyer’s remorse, and these updates can also work actively to improve your customer’s overall delivery experience.

-This is because each time a tracking notification is received, a customer gets to relive the excitement and anticipation they felt at the time of placing the order.
+This is because each time a tracking notification is received, a customer relives the excitement and anticipation they felt when placing the order.
 But this can only be a truly effective process if the tracking updates sent to the customer are provided in real-time.
 There are typically 2 types of shipping tracking API integrations used by the more well-equipped shipping partners that can ensure eCommerce businesses give their customers to-the-minute real-time tracking information.

 Pull APIs are the most common type of Shipping API employed by Shipping companies to provide tracking information.
 Using a pull API is also known as using the polling method.
 Pull APIs essentially give you access to specified data of the shipping partner on-demand.